JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 This post will be part describing how a chess engine works and part my thoughts on using zig to make it.
 This won't really be a tutorial, more of a vibe, but hopefully you learn something!

+If your lazy and just wanna read some code it lives [here](https://github.com/JRMurr/ZigFish) I called it ZigFish since this will obviously match Stockfish in elo....

 # How Does a Chess Engine Work?